actuator-finance/Actuator-Docs/docs/faq.md

 <!-- ### What is a HEX maturity token (HTT)?
 An ERC20 token that can be redeemed 1:1 for HEX at the specified HEX day (i.e. the maturity day).
 The maturity day is visible in the token symbol.
-For example, a maturity token with symbol HTT-1926 is redeemable 1:1 for HEX on Hex day 1926.
+For example, a maturity token with symbol HTT-1926 is redeemable 1:1 for HEX on HEX day 1926.
 ### How are HEX maturity tokens (HTT) minted?
 Anyone can mint HEX maturity tokens if they have created an HSI through Actuator.
 Users can mint HEX maturity tokens against their principal and any accrued rewards of the stake.
 ### How is the maturity day for a HEX maturity token (HTT) determined?
 The maturity is set by the minter and must be on or after the end stake day of its underlying stake.
 ### Are HEX maturity tokens fungible?
-Only Hex maturity tokens that have a common maturity day are fungible.
+Only HEX maturity tokens that have a common maturity day are fungible.
 ### Are HEX maturity tokens with the same maturity but different underlying stakes fungible?
 Yes, so long at the maturity day of the HTTs are the same, they are the same ERC20 token.
 ### Can I still early end stake?